Priyatham772k/summAIze/README.md

-# 📚 InsightScope – AI-Powered Research Assistant
+# 📚 summAIze – AI-Powered Research Assistant

-**InsightScope** is a streamlined, smart research assistant built with OpenAI and OCR tech.
+**summAIze** is a streamlined, smart research assistant built with OpenAI and OCR tech.
 It lets users upload documents, extract key insights, summarize text, and detect bias — all from PDFs, images, or URLs.

 ---